joseaomedes/gettingandcleaningdata/Codebook.md

 ## Variable descriptions:

 * subjects: IDs of the subject producing the measurements
-* activity_Description: Text description of the activities type included in the meassurement
+* activity_Description: Text description of the activity type included in the meassurement

 #### Remaining columns: